 - One sign is permitted, provided it does not exceed two square feet in area, is not illuminated, and is located on the wall or in the window.
 See Article VII-4.A.
 (Permanent Signs Exempt from Permit Requirements) of the UDO for more detail.

 Site Plan Review

-A site plan must be submitted for review and approval by the Zoning Administrator for all development and redevelopment (except single family and two-family developments of less than four units), for additional to existing structures that result in an increase in gross floor area, capacity or number of dwelling units by 15 percent or more (except single family and two-family developments), and construction of a new parking lot or expansion of an existing parking lot by 15 spaces or more.
+A site plan must be submitted for review and approval by the Zoning Administrator for all development and redevelopment (except single-family and two-family developments of less than four units) for addition to existing structures that result in an increase in gross floor area, capacity, or a number of dwelling units by 15 percent or more (except single-family and two-family developments), and construction of a new parking lot or expansion of an existing parking lot by 15 spaces or more.
 Unless a major variation is requested as part of the site plan review and approval process, a site plan can be approved by the Zoning Administrator.
-See Article VII-3.B. of the UDO (Site Plan Review) for more detail about submittal and approval of a site plan.
+See Article VII-3.B. of the UDO (Site Plan Review) for more detail about the submittal and approval of a site plan.

 Special Use Permit

 In some cases, land use may only be permitted within a Zoning District with a Special Use Permit.
 Park Forest’s Unified Development Ordinance identifies Special Uses in Table III-2.A.
 (Use Table), and the process for approval of Special Uses is described in Article VIII-3.C.
 (Special Use Permit).
 Approval of a Special Use Permit must be considered by the Planning and Zoning Commission and approved by the Board of Trustees.